ANYWHERE FROM 1-7 NIGHTS AT BACKCOUNTRY RANCHES

 WHERE DO I STAY?
 WHAT SHOULD I PACK?

-We’ll arrange your lodging while staying in the backcountry.
+Once you choose your preferred lodge, we’ll arrange your lodging while staying in the backcountry.
 However, you may need to book a hotel for your first and last nights in Idaho.

 WHAT'S THE BEST WAY TO DISCUSS MY FUTURE TRAINING?